-An Azerbaijan Airlines plane crashed near Aktau, Kazakhstan, on Wednesday after crashing short of the runway during an emergency landing attempt, resulting in the rescue of 27 people, according to Kazakh authorities.
+An Azerbaijan Airlines plane crashed near Aktau, Kazakhstan, on Wednesday after crashing short of the runway during an emergency landing attempt, resulting in 29 survivors and 38 fatalities, according to Kazakh authorities.

-Kazakhstan’s Ministry of Emergency Situations confirmed that there were 67 people on board, including 62 passengers and five crew members.
-The ministry reported that rescue teams found the aircraft on fire upon arrival, but the fire was subsequently extinguished.
+Kazakhstan’s Ministry of Emergency Situations confirmed that rescue teams found the aircraft on fire upon arrival but subsequently extinguished the blaze.

 Azerbaijan Airlines has released the names of all 62 passengers and five crew members on board.
-The list, published on the airline’s Facebook page, provides the names of all individuals involved in the incident.
+The list is published on the airline’s Facebook page.

 “Contacts are being established with the Kazakh authorities, and the necessary operational support is being provided by Kazakhstan’s emergency rescue agencies at the scene,” Azerbaijan Airlines said in a statement posted on Facebook.